devmount/sloth.css/docs/pages/components/loader.md

 ### Button loader

-Loaders are also supported on button elements.
+Loaders are also supported on <a href="/components/button">button</a> elements.
 Use the `busy` class to replace the text of a button with a loader while keeping the button size.

 <div class="demo flex flex-wrap items-center gap-8">
   <button class="busy">Send post</button>